ThomasMiconi/BOHP_RNN/README.md

 baseline weights and plasticity coefficients, time constant of plasticity) and the list of input vectors to be fed to the network.
-It runs the network, computes the outputs, and computes the gradient of the output of each neuron, at each time step, over the calue of each connection parameter.
+It runs the network, computes the outputs, and computes the gradient of the output of each neuron, at each time step, over the value of each connection parameter.

 We tried to comment the code as much as possible.
 The application code in `net.py` is relatively straightforward.
-The actual BOHP code in `rnnbohp.py` is necessarily rather complex, being essentially a transcription of differential equations into Numpy functions.
+The actual BOHP code in `rnnbohp.py` is somewhat terse, being essentially a transcription of differential equations into Numpy functions.
 Hopefully comments should help.
 We are currently working on a paper laying out the equations and their derivation, which should clarify the process.